NEED FOR THE PROJECT

 Additionally, gas plays a critical role in Australia’s industrial landscape.
 Approximately half of all manufacturing relies on natural gas to fuel its production and to support almost one million Australian jobs – 300,000 of those in NSW.

-The Federal Government has identified that a readily available, affordable supply of natural gas will be an essential part of Australia’s economic recovery post-COVID-19.
+The Federal Government has identified that a readily available, affordable supply of energy will be an essential part of Australia’s economic recovery post-COVID-19.

 NSW imports more than 95% of the natural gas it uses each year from neighbouring states.

-In recent years, Australia’s east coast gas market has undergone significant changes, particularly since the development of liquefied natural gas (LNG) export facilities in Queensland.
+In recent years, Australia’s east coast gas market has undergone significant changes, particularly since the development of energy export facilities in Queensland.

 - The cost of extracting natural gas from the fields which currently supply NSW has increased as the amount of gas available declines